 Note: Don't forget to explain confidentiality limits!
-Interviewer/Tutor Name: Provider: Provider: Interviewer contact telephone number: Allegations - It is important that all allegations, s better to act on concerns than to ignore them. suspicions, and complaints are taken seriously.
+Interviewer/Tutor Name: interviewer, rater name.
+Provider: Interviewer contact telephone number: • Allegations - It is important that all allegations, setter to act on concerns than to ignore them. suspicions, and complaints are taken seriously.
 It is Ensure that you make notes of the following (how ever, do not ask any leading questions).
-Date: Time: Name of complainant: Complainant contact telephone number: Nature of alleged abuse or incident: Account of allegation and any injuries observed (d lo not ask to see any injuries that are not obvious).
-Date and time of incident - as accurate as can be recalled: Where incident took place, if volunteered: Action you have taken (if any): Now refer this information to your Designated Safeguarding Lead who will take follow up action.
+Date: Time: Name of complainant: Complainant contact telephone number: Nature of alleged abuse or incident: lo not ask to see any injuries that are not obvious).
+Account of allegation and any injuries observed (c io not ask to see any injunes that are not obvious).
+Date and time of incident - as accurate as can be recalled: Where incident took place, if volunteered: Tribio includin toon place, ii volumeerea Action you have taken (if any): Now refer this information to your Designated Safeguarding Lead who will take follow up action.
 If they are unavailable, refer to the contacts below.
 Date, time and to whom referred: